How to Fix Airdrop Not Working? Full Guide for iPhone and Mac

 Step 4.
 The Automatic repair will occur, but if that doesn’t happen, follow the instructions displayed on-screen to enter DFU mode.
 The Firmware repair happens, and it is followed up with a ‘completion’ page.

 If you are in a hurry and want your files transferred ASAP, then you can go for third-party applications that work for iOS devices as well.
-Wondershare Dr.Fone Phone Transfer helps transfer files, documents, contacts, images, videos, and other documents between any iOS devices.
+Wondershare Dr.Fone - Phone Transfer helps transfer files, documents, contacts, images, videos, and other documents between any iOS device.

-You have to transfer files from iOS device to the other iOS device in one click.
+You have to transfer files from the iOS device to the other iOS device with one click.